Is Disney’s After Hours Worth the Money? It’s expensive, but is it worth it to get access to popular attractions? Here’s my experience.

-Guest holding these tickets can enter the parks at 7pm, but the real benefit of the After Hours start when the park closes to the general public.
-At that time, according to Disney, 25 attractions and character greetings will be open.
+The real benefit of the after hours event start when the park closes to the general public.
+At that time, according to Disney, 25 popular attractions and character greetings will be open.
 Here’s the list:

 - Big Thunder Mountain Railroad

 - Disney Princess Greetings at Princess Fairytale Hall